Global analysis of a model for capillary water waves in 2D: Introduction

 \section{Introduction}

-In this paper we are going to present a global existence result for small solutions of the Cauchy problem associated to a quasilinear fractional Schr\"{o}dinger equation with a quadratic nonlinearity in one spatial dimension.
-Our main motivation comes from the study of the two-dimensional irrotational water waves system under the influence of surface tension, and without the effects of gravity.
+In this paper we present a global existence result for small solutions of the Cauchy problem associated to a quasilinear fractional Schr\"{o}dinger equation with a quadratic nonlinearity in one spatial dimension.
+Our main motivation comes from the study of the two-dimensional irrotational water waves system under the influence of surface tension and no gravity.